-In the last several years, cyberinsurance policies have become an increasingly popular option for small businesses looking to protect credit card information, customer names and addresses, and other sensitive data stored in online systems.
-Cyber-risks aren't typically covered under general liability insurance, so it's important to find out what types of coverage are available to you.
+In the past several years, cyberinsurance policies have become an increasingly popular option for small businesses looking to protect credit card information, customer names and addresses, and other sensitive data stored in online systems.
+Cyberrisks aren't typically covered under general liability insurance, so it's important to find out which types of coverage are available.

-"Cyberinsurance is not a one-size-fits-all product," said Tim Francis, enterprise cyber lead at Travelers Insurance.
+"Cyberinsurance is not a one-size-fits-all product," said Tim Francis, enterprise cyber lead at Travelers, a provider of cyberinsurance.
 "It's hard to identify what a 'small' business is when it comes to the world of cyber.
-Traditional measures like revenue and number of employees aren't good indicators of how much [risk] a company has in terms of data breaches.
+Traditional measures, like revenue and number of employees, aren't good indicators of how much [risk] a company has in terms of data breaches.
 A small company can have very big exposure."

-Cyberinsurance isn't a necessity for every business, but if you think it's something you need, be sure to speak with your insurance agent about your options.
+Cyberinsurance isn't a necessity for every company, but business owners should speak with their insurance agent about their options.

-Allowing employees to use personal devices for work means you'll need some kind of monitoring system in place to protect any company data they're accessing.
-But being too strict and overbearing with your policies won't sit well with employees, who may feel that their privacy is being invaded.
+Allowing employees to use personal devices for work means companies need some kind of monitoring system in place to protect any company data they're accessing.
+But policies that are too strict or overbearing won't sit well with employees, who may feel that their privacy is being invaded.

-If a data breach does occur and a personal device needs to be investigated, Francis recommended handling the situation very delicately.
-Get your HR and legal teams involved to ensure that the employee's private data isn't compromised in the process.
+According to security provider Norton by Symantec, employers can take simple noninvasive steps to safeguard their security, such as setting up automatic security updates and requiring employees to regularly change their passwords.
+However, if a data breach does occur and a personal device needs to be investigated, Francis recommended handling the situation very delicately and getting HR and legal teams involved to ensure that the employee's private data isn't compromised in the process.